sagemath/trac_to_gh/Issue 7209.md

 CC:  sage-combinat

+Keywords: TestSuite, coverage

-With the attached patch, sage -coverage looks for either a loads/dumps test or TestSuite, and suggests using the later.
+With the attached patch for sage/local/bin, `sage -coverage` scans for either a loads(dumps(s)) or a TestSuite(s).run() doctest, and suggests using the later.

+Also refines the test whether the file defines a class.

 Issue created by migration from https://trac.sagemath.org/ticket/7209